 Blaenavon is a UNESCO World Heritage Site.
 A powerhouse of coal mining and iron production.
 You can get a feel for the past by visiting the restored town and ironworks.

 The remains of many monasteries and abbeys are to be found throughout Wales, including Strata Florida Abbey, Ceredigion, Llanthony Abbey an the ruins of Tintern Abbey painted by Turner.

-St Fagans is the most popular tourist destination in Wales.
+St Fagans Museum of Welsh Life is the most popular tourist destination in Wales.
 It is a people’s museum, where you can explore Welsh history together through the lives of everyday people as they lived through the ages.

 Extend Your Tour